magbw/web_scraping_workshop/content/3- Ethics of Webscraping.md

 The legality of web scraping is still a grey area.
 Many webpages forbid scraping in their ToS, but this is not generally enforceable.
 Issues with data scraping generally occur where the scraped data is used for profit.
 Researchers need to remain alert and be aware of restrictions on data scraping and know of the implications of scraping in legal cases.

+The following links provide information on cases where companies have sued webscrapers for accessing and using their data.

 https://techcrunch.com/2020/10/01/facebook-sues-two-companies-engaged-in-data-scraping-operations/

 https://jaxenter.com/data-scraping-cases-165385.html